 Much more moving were the suitcases and possessions and photos left by the family members of those that were taken away to Auschwitz – on the tracks that we had come down just a few days before.
 They sat, lined on the side of the street, facing down the memorial, as if in challenge.

 There were posters dotted around Budapest.
-A large picture of a line of refugees crossing Balkan ground, heading up through Europe, up towards Hungary it is to be supposed.
+A large picture of a line of refugees crossing Balkan ground, heading up through Europe – up towards Hungary it was to be supposed.
 No words other than a thick, red, ‘STOP’ printed over the image.

 The country seemed troubled.

 We took a few stops on another tram.
 Then a metro to Heroes Square.
 A train out past the bizarre national theatre, onto Csepel Island with its factories and bicycling old men.
 Days were spent this way, idling around Budapest.
 We seemed to be in no hurry at all.

 We would never get to Thessaloniki like this.